-Note: The supervisory judge may report to the AFA committee any dog that receives repeated signal cards for interference leading to the assessment that the dog may be becoming a danger to other dogs.
+Note: The dog incident sub-committee supervisory judge may report to the AFA committee with recommended actions any dog that receives repeated signal cards for interference leading to the assessment that the dog may be becoming a danger to other dogs.
 The AFA committee will deal with the report in accordance with Appendix 14.